We love because He first loved us - 1 John 4:19

 National Alliance for Mental Illness (NAMI)

-NAMI Jackson County Educational and Sharing & Caring meetings are held on the first Tuesday of every month (except for holidays) at 7:00pm at our church.
-Meetings are open to anyone interested in learning more about mental illness.
+NAMI Jackson County Family and Friends Support Group meetings are held on the first Tuesday of every month (except for holidays) at 7:00pm at our church.
+Meetings are open to anyone with a friend or family member struggling with mental health issues.

 Founded in 1977, NeuroRestorative Carbondale was the first dedicated after-hospital rehabilitation program in the country for people with brain injury and has continued as a leader in the field for more than thirty years.
 As part of our ministry to the community, we offer an hour-long Bible study on Monday mornings for men and women who are a part of the NeuroRestorative program.
 Several volunteers from the congregation help lead the study.